zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/shadow-properties.md

     public string Title { get; set; }
     public string Content { get; set; }

-    // Since there is no CLR property which holds the foreign
+    // Since there is no CLR property that holds the foreign
     // key for this relationship, a shadow property is created. public Author Author { get; set; }
 }